dlt-hub/dlt-init-openapi/README.md

 $ dlt-init-openapi init pokemon --url ... --config config.yml
 ```

+## Telemetry
+We track your usage of this tool similar to how we track other commands in the dlt core library.
+Read more about this and how to disable it here: https://dlthub.com/docs/reference/telemetry.

 ## Implementation notes
 * OAuth Authentication currently is not natively supported, you can supply your own
 * Per endpoint authentication currently is not supported by the generator, only the first globally set securityScheme will be applied.
 You can add your own per endpoint if you need to.